tldr-pages/tldr/pages/common/gox.md

 > A tool for cross-compiling Go programs.

-- Compile current Go directory for all OS and arch:
+- Compile Go program in the current directory for all operating systems and architecture combinations:

 `gox`